Waterloo High School (Illinois)

 Waterloo High School is a high school in Waterloo, Illinois, and is the only public high school in the Waterloo area.

 Campus

 In 2007, ground was broken on a new building.
 The school's cost is roughly $38 million.
 The school is built on 62 acre of land and holds 1,400 students.
 The school has a total of 57 classrooms.

 Waterloo High School has an auditorium that can hold 462 people.
-The school also has a fitness center and weight room used for PE students and athletes, four computer labs, a library, a cafeteria that can seat 600 students, band room, chorus room, and an engineering lab.
+The school also has a fitness center and weight room used for PE students and athletes, four computer labs, a library, a cafeteria, band room, chorus room, and an engineering lab.
 The school has an interior courtyard area for agricultural classes.

+Academics

+Waterloo High School has four Advanced Placement classes; AP Lang and Comp, AP Chem, AP Lit., and AP Calc.
+The school also offers 24 honors classes, three of which offer college credit.
+The school offers Running Start to sophomores who have a minimum GPA of 3.2 and are enrolled in Algebra II Honors which allows them to get a high school diploma and an associate's degree.

 Sports

 The school has a 20040 sqft gym that holds a total of 2,000 people.
 The school has six tennis courts, one softball field, one baseball field, and a football/soccer field as well as the marching field and a track.